Edited by Christopher DiGiovanni, MD

-This joint was originally described by Lisfranc (a Napoleonic era field surgeon).
-He noted that riders who got their foot caught in the stirrup when they were knocked off their horses would suffer a serious injury to this joint.
+This anatomic region involving the midfoot articulations was originally described by Lisfranc (a Napoleonic era field surgeon).
+He noted that riders who got their foot caught in the stirrup when they were knocked off their horses would suffer a serious injury of varying consequence (involving anywhere from one to all five of the tarsometatarsal articulations) to this constellation of joints.
 As a result, he often needed to performed an amputation through the middle part of the foot.
-The joint through which he amputated now bears his name, as does the major stabilizing ligament that runs from the medial cuneiform to the 2nd metatarsal.
+The joints through which he amputated now bear his name, as does the major stabilizing ligament that runs from the medial cuneiform to the 2nd metatarsal.

 Figure 1A: Lisfranc Joint

 Figure 1B: Lisfranc Fracture

-Lisfranc injuries occur when the midfoot is excessively loaded, leading to partial or complete tearing of the strong midfoot ligaments (Figure 1A and 1B).
-The primary forces include axial loading (from heel toward toes), and rotation through the middle joints of the foot.
+Lisfranc injuries typically occur when the midfoot is excessively loaded in abduction, external rotation, and/or dorsiflexion, leading to partial or complete tearing of the strong midfoot ligaments (Figure 1A and 1B).
+The primary forces also include axial loading (from heel toward toes), and some degree of rotation through the middle joints of the foot.
 This can occur via a number of mechanisms including:

 - A twisting injury such as often occurs in sporting activities (ex. football), where the toes are planted on the ground and the heel is loaded.